Where To Buy Glass Spray Bottles for Cleaning Products

 What About The Nozzles?

 I don’t have any other recommendations for replacement spray nozzles.
-The reason being is that I just can’t find any that are particularly durable.
+The reason is that I just can’t find any that are particularly durable.
 Most seem to withstand two or three refills, before breaking.
-Instead, I ask people that don’t make their own cleaning products to keep their spray nozzles for me rather than recycling them!
-It’s frugal and helps reduce functional items being wasted!
+If I do find something good, then I’ll be sure to update here.

 What About Labels For Cleaning Products?